-Predatory behavior arises when a firm adopts an aggressive strategy, such as charging low prices, expanding output, launching an extensive advertising campaign, or introducing fighting brands, in order to induce a rival to exit the market.1 The allegation that a firm has intentionally engaged in predatory behavior is highly controversial.
+Predation arises when a firm adopts an aggressive strategy - e.g., charging low prices, expanding output, launching an extensive advertising campaign, or introducing fighting brands - intended to prevent entry or induce exit.3 That a firm may intentionally engage in such behavior is highly controversial.
 Chicago school scholars such as Bork (1978, p.
-154) claim that predatory behavior is "a phenomenon that probably does not exist."2 The U.S. Supreme Court summarized these views in Matsushita vs. Zenith as a "consensus among commentators that predatory pricing schemes are rarely tried, and even more rarely successful."3 Other scholars however, including Bolton, Brodley, and Riordan (2000) and Edlin (2012), find instead evidence of predatory behavior in a variety of industries.
+154) claim that predatory behavior is "a phenomenon that probably does not exist."4 The U.S. Supreme Court summarized these views in Matsushita as a "consensus among commentators that predatory pricing schemes are rarely tried, and even more rarely successful."5 Other scholars however, including Bolton, Brodley, and Riordan (2000) and Edlin (2012), find instead evidence of predatory behavior in a variety of industries; and more recently, several